PapaTutuWawa/moxxmpp/README.md

 To begin, use [melos](https://github.com/invertase/melos) to bootstrap the project: `melos bootstrap`.
 Then, the example can be run with `flutter run` on Linux or Android.

+To run the example, make sure that Flutter is correctly set up and working.
+If you use the development shell provided by the NixOS Flake, ensure that `ANDROID_HOME` and `ANDROID_AVD_HOME` are pointing to the correct directories.

 ## License

 See `./LICENSE`.